Shuttle/Pendel/docs/shuttle-pigeon/docker.md

 # Running locally

-You may want to host Shuttle.Access locally on a more permanent basis, and without making use of `docker-compose`.
+You may want to host Shuttle.Pigeon locally on a more permanent basis, and without making use of `docker-compose`.

 The container below all make use of the `development` network.
 If you'd like to use the below command as-is you can create the network using the following: